The Elf-Maiden and Her Lords

 “Shall we head down?”

-They stood in an empty vestibule, the gray stone of the floor beneath them in contrast to the wainscoted walls around them.
+The three stood in an empty vestibule, the gray stone of the floor beneath them in contrast to the wainscoted walls around them.
 Six great arched windows interrupted the wood paneling on the broad curve of the wall.
-Nerian stepped forward to a great archway, flanked by two similar passageways, identical in shape, but smaller in size.
+Nerian approached a great archway, flanked by two similar passageways, identical in shape, but smaller in size.
 The columns between the open entryways divided the vestibule from a large room in which the walls, ceiling, and floor were all painted white.
 There were six immense windows on each side, with a raised platform against a flat wall in the distance.
-The only thing breaking that barren wall was a square alcove nearly halfway between the platform and the curved ceiling.
-The stark lines of the flat back wall stood in contrast to the curves of the outside walls and the ceiling – and even to the platform beneath it, which extended into the room in a semi-circle.
+The only thing breaking that barren wall was a square alcove nearly halfway between the platform and the ceiling.
+The stark lines of the flat back wall stood in contrast to the curves of the outside walls and the ceiling—and even to the platform beneath it, which extended into the room in a semi-circle.

 A lone black figure broke the near-perfect whiteness—an old woman, her back toward them, leaning against a broom, slowly sweeping whatever dirt had managed to filter into this white wonderland.

 “It’s such a shame,” Nerian sighed, “that we never use this room—so vast, so open, so full of light.”
 She drew in a breath and looked around.
 “This must be the largest room ever made.”

 “So you have often said,” Árath smiled, approaching her and gazing at the room.
 Turning to their companion, he added, “Surely, Stéaldis, there are rooms larger than this in our great Lord and Guide’s Citadel.
 Are there not?”

 “I shall soon find out,” Nerian said, smiling tightly, then looking down as that smile quickly faded.
 “I will miss this place,” she said.

 “It will be many years,” he observed, “before you leave us.”